gofynd/fdk-client-kotlin/documentation/PLATFORM.md

 ---

-#### createConfigurationProductListing
+#### createConfigurationByType
-Add configuration for products & listings
+Add configuration for categories and brands